 Learning institutions are workshops for transforming the future of our world.
-Guided by this conviction, we approach educational design armed with the best evidence available to increase learning and enhance student outcomes.
+Guided by this conviction, we approach educational design equipped with the best evidence available to increase learning and enhance student outcomes.
 We have a wide base of experience, from specialized laboratories, to state-of-the-art libraries, to vibrant student life centers, to active-learning classrooms.
-Our education-focused professionals view each project as an opportunity to help schools attract the brightest students and faculty--spaces that inspire creativity, invite exploration, and transform futures.
+Our education-focused professionals view each project as an opportunity to help schools attract the brightest students and faculty—spaces that inspire creativity, invite exploration, and transform futures.

 Market Sector Leader - Education